VictorPuga/python-inventory/deliverables/first_report.md

 ALL 1
 SPRING 2
-SUMMER 4
+SUMMER 3
-FALL 3
+FALL 4
-WINTER 4
+WINTER 5

 Select a season: _____